-Yes, the OSU Animal Care and Use Program is accredited by AAALAC, International.
-Our most recent site visit took place on October 9-10, 2017.
+Yes, the OSU Animal Care and Use Program is fully accredited by AAALAC, International.
+Our most recent site visit took place on July 7-9, 2021.

-Answer: The Principal Investigator, and anyone that comes into direct contact with live animals for all research, testing, training, or teaching purposes, unless exempted by a written agreement or MOU.
+The principal investigator, and anyone that comes into direct contact with live animals for all research, testing, training, or teaching purposes, unless exempted by a written agreement.

-Please refer to the IACUC Protocol review process page on our website.
+Please refer to the IACUC Submission Review Process page on our website.

-From the date of submission, the median turn-around time is usually less than 6 weeks for protocols, less than 3 weeks for amendments, and less than 2 weeks for protocol annual reports.
+From the date of submission, the median turn-around time is usually less than 6 weeks for protocols and less than 3 weeks for amendments.

 Examples of amendments include:

 IACUC protocols may describe plans for animal care and use for up to 3 years.
-IACUC-approved protocols come with a protocol approval letter that lists annual and final (3-year) expiration dates.
-These dates are also listed at the top of your approved protocol.
+IACUC-approved protocols come with a protocol approval letter that lists the 3-year expiration date.

-If you want to continue work beyond the 3-year (final) expiration date, you must receive a new IACUC approval letter for your updated IACUC protocol submission prior to the 3-year expiration date of your expiring protocol.
-We recommend submitting your updated IACUC protocol at least 8 weeks in advance of the final exipration date.
+If you want to continue work beyond the final (3-year) expiration date, you must receive a new IACUC approval letter for a new IACUC protocol submission prior to the 3-year expiration date of your expiring protocol.
+We recommend submitting your updated IACUC protocol at least 8 weeks in advance of the final expiration date.

-At OSU, the IACUC office verifies that animal work described in a funding proposal is essentially the same (congruent) as that described in the IACUC-approved protocol.
+At OSU, the Animal Program office verifies that animal work described in a funding proposal is essentially the same (congruent) as that described in the IACUC-approved protocol.

-In order to do so, the PI must provide the IACUC office with timely and accurate project funding information and documentation.
+In order to do so, the PI must provide the Animal Program office with timely and accurate project information and documentation.

-Answer: Our IACUC office is still responsible for verifying IACUC protocol-grant congruency if OSU administers funding for the project, regardless of the proposed site for the work, unless there is a written MOU that specifically describes a different procedure.
+Our Animal Program office is still responsible for verifying IACUC protocol-grant congruency if OSU administers funding for the project, regardless of the proposed site for the work.